Optimal Transmission Switching and Busbar Splitting in Hybrid AC/DC Grids: Related work and contributions

-Table~\ref{table:ref} provides an overview of the literature on grid topological actions and highlights this paper's contributions to the topic.
-The paper presents a model that utilizes the full flexibility of topological actions in hybrid AC/DC grids.
+Table~\ref{table:ref} provides an overview of the literature on grid remedial actions and highlights this paper's contributions to the topic.
+The paper presents a model that utilizes the full flexibility of remedial actions in hybrid AC/DC grids.
 This work improves on the state of the art by making the following original contributions:

-\begin{enumerate} \item A full non-convex steady-state MINLP formulation is developed and implemented for both OTS and BS.
-These are formulated for DC grids for the first time too.
-The model allows addressing hybrid AC/DC grids as a whole, evaluating the optimal actions across all AC- and DC-side possibilities. \item A whole range of formulations ranging from an exact, nonlinear, non-convex, and mixed-integer formulation to a mixed-integer piecewise linear one is developed for the BS problem for the first time. \item OTS and BS are combined in a single model for the first time.
-This addition allows to calculate the trade-offs between different switching possibilities. \item The developed models are made open-source and publicly available in the PowerModelsTopologicalActions Julia package. \end{enumerate}
+\begin{enumerate} \item A full non-convex steady-state MINLP formulation is developed and implemented for both optimal transmission switching and busbar splitting. \item Optimal transmission switching and busbar splitting are formulated for the DC part of hybrid AC/DC grids for the first time. \item Multiple optimal power flow formulations are implemented in a grid topology optimization model, ranging from an exact, nonlinear, non-convex, and mixed-integer formulation to a mixed-integer piecewise linear. \item Optimal transmission switching and busbar splitting are combined in a single model for hybrid AC/DC grids.
+The model allows addressing hybrid AC/DC grids as a whole, evaluating the optimal actions across all AC- and DC-side possibilities in the selected busbars. \end{enumerate}